PGY2 Ambulatory Care Residency Program

 - Endocrinology

-Sequoia Health and Wellness Centers is the formal clinic training site for the Kaweah Health Family Medicine Residency providing primary care for an underserved population.
+The Kaweah Health Tulare Clinic is the formal clinic training site for the Kaweah Health Family Medicine Residency providing primary care for an underserved population.
 Our clinical pharmacists provide direct patient care, patient education, and practice-based and didactic instruction to the family medicine residents.

 Kaweah Health Specialty Clinic

-Kaweah Health Specialty Clinic Center is a referral-based, high-risk clinic for patients with type 2 diabetes, COPD, tobacco cessation, heart failure, anticoagulation, and other disease states requiring resource-intensive, multidisciplinary care.
-There is also a pharmacist-run pain management service and a pharmacist-run employee wellness program that treats patient with type 2 diabetes, rheumatologic, and infectious diseases.
+Kaweah Health Specialty Clinic is a referral-based, high-risk clinic for patients with type 1 and type 2 diabetes, mellitus, asthma, COPD, tobacco cessation, cardiovascular disease, and other disease states requiring resource-intensive, multidisciplinary care.
+There are several pharmacist-led programs, including the Medication Assistance Program, which provides patients access to brand-name medications through co-management; a pain management service that assists patients in helping manage their acute or chronic pain; and the Employee Wellness Program, which helps co-manage patients with diabetes mellitus, COPD, rheumatoid disease, and infectious diseases.

 Rural Health Clinics